 Getting Ready to Vote

-In-person voting begins at 7 a.m. on Primary Day - June 2nd.
-For the 2020 Primary, traditional polling places will be closed.
-All in-person services will be provided at your county’s elections office.
+In-person voting begins at 7 a.m. on Election Day - November 3rd.
 Click here for a county-by-county list.

 What Should I Bring?